RouHim/beammp-container-image/README.md

 ### Custom ServerConfig.toml

-If you want to specify a custom `ServerConfig.toml` file, just create a new file called `ServerConfig.toml`.
+If you want to specify a custom `ServerConfig.toml` file, just create a new file called `ServerConfig.toml` and fill it with your configuration.
 Make sure to mount the file as volume to the container.
 The file will be mounted to the server directory on startup.

 Docker example: